'Increased Deaths Always Follow Increased Infections,' Judge Warns, as Dallas County Reports Record 40 COVID-19 Deaths

 In partnership with the state health department, Dallas County opened a large-scale vaccine hub at Fair Park earlier this month where they planned to administer up to 2,000 vaccines per day for those in Phase 1A and 1B.
 The vaccination center does not accept walk-ups and you must have an appointment to get vaccinated.
 Register for an appointment at the link below.
 The county is also planning on providing vaccines at two other locations in the county where they can administer an additional 1,000 vaccines per day.

-Jenkins said Wednesday the county has administered 23,794 doses of COVID-19 vaccine at the county's Fair Park vaccine hub since it opened on Jan.
-11. With the additional allotment from the State of Texas for Week 7, there are a little more than 4,000 doses remaining for the week.
+Jenkins said Thursday the county has administered 26,598 doses of COVID-19 vaccine at the county's Fair Park vaccine hub since it opened on Jan.
+11. With the additional allotment from the State of Texas for Week 7, there are fewer than 2,000 doses remaining for the week.

 The judge reiterated that those who have received their first shot of the vaccine do not need to make an appointment for their second dose -- the date of the second appointment, he said, is on the back of the vaccination card received when the first dose was administered.